zucisystems/pageassetsize/README.md

 ## Introduction:

-  	Page Asset size helps to troubleshoot the performance issues in a web-page.
+  	Page Asset size helps to troubleshoot the performance issue in a web-page.
-	It gathers size of the content of Web pages using Selenium Web Driver and results are stored and dispalyed in XLS.
+	It gathers size of the content of Web pages using Selenium Web Driver and results are stored and displayed in XLS.

 ## Input: